-a collection of life experiences, opinions and reflections, all peppered with armchair wisdom fascinating trivia, humor and good fun.
+Experience “The City” in completely new ways.
+Slices of the Big Apple, is a compilation of life experiences, opinions and reflections, all peppered with armchair wisdom, fascinating trivia, humor and good fun.
 If you love life, people and New York City be prepared to spend some well-spent time.
 Enjoy and please don’t take everything too seriously.

 Dr. Bartha vs. Big Bertha